JonathanYuan23/LoanLens/README.md

 ## Production Database

-To bulk insert data from a local csv file remotely, you'll need to add this to your `sqld.cnf` config file on the MySQL server (usually found at `/etc/mysql/mysql.conf.d/mysqld.cnf`):
+To bulk insert data from a local csv file remotely, you'll need to add this to your `mysqld.cnf` config file on the MySQL server (usually found at `/etc/mysql/mysql.conf.d/mysqld.cnf`):

 ```bash
 [mysqld]